JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### toolboxEnterprise
 {#tasks-publishplugin-toolboxenterprise}

-Specifies if the Toolbox Enterprise plugin repository service should be used.
+Specify if the Toolbox Enterprise plugin repository service should be used.
 This feature is still in the incubating phase and is not yet available for public use.

 {style="narrow"}